CarlosLunaMota/Slashes/README.md

 /// (pronounced "slashes") is a minimalist Turing-complete esoteric programming language, invented by Tanner Swett in 2006.

-You can find more information about /// at https://esolangs.org/wiki////
+You can find more information about /// at: <https://esolangs.org/wiki////>

 ## Language Especification

+> *Language especification taken from: <https://esolangs.org/wiki////>*

 If the program is empty, execution halts.
 Otherwise, the first character is taken, and execution proceeds as follows: